 GRI ref.
-De scription Value / Location Average annual investment 4.
+De escription Value / Location Average annual investment 4.
 Promote R & D + I and Leverage Economic Performance - 4.1.
-Research, Development and Innovation Submission of patents 4.
-Promote R & D + I and Leverage Economic Performance - 4.1.
-Research, Development and Innovation GRI 300 - EN VIRONMENTAL STANDARDS 2016 Material Aspect: Gri 302 - Energy 2016 103 - Manage- comparison of the results from Company's internal perspective "Energy Efficiency and Climate a high materiality (materiality report).
-Generic Management Approach 2 - Corticeira Amorim has prorelated to energy consumption of the Product and the montad 3 - Corticeira Amorim perform of the indicators associated with ment Approach 2016 2 - Corticeira Amorim has promoted over the years several initiatives related to energy consumption (5.
+Research, Development and Innovation Submission of patents Promote R & D + I and Leverage Economic Performance - 4.1.
+Research, Development and Innovation GRI 300 - EN IVIRONMENTAL STANDARDS 2016 Material Aspect: Gri 302 - Energy 2016 103 - Manage- Generic Management Approach 1 - The material topics of Corticeira Amorim were based on the comparison of the results from stakeholders consultation with the Company's internal perspective.
+In direct relation to energy, the topic "Energy Efficiency and Climate Change" was considered a topic with a high materiality (materiality matrix - 1.
+About the Sustainability Report). ment Approach 2016 2 - Corticeira Amorim has promoted over the years several initiatives related to energy consumption (5.
 Promote the Environmental Features of the Product and the montado).
 3 - Corticeira Amorim performs the measurement and monitoring of the indicators associated with this aspect and reports them in this Report - 5.2.
 Energy Efficiency and Climate Change - 5.2.1.
 Energy - 5.2.2 Energy Intensity).
 Specific Management Approach Some Corticeira Amorim units are covered by regulations of the Management System of Intensive Energy Consumption (SGCIE) 302-1 Energy consumption within the organization 5.
 Promote the Environmental Features of the Product and the montado - 5.2.
 Energy Efficiency and Climate Change - 5.2.1.
 Energy 7.
 Methodological Notes - 7.4.
 Energy Efficiency and Climate Change - Energy 302-2 Energy consumption outside of the organization 2.
 Corticeira Amorim - 2.4.
 Supply Chain - 2.4.3.
 Transport, Upstream and Downstream Activities in the Value Chain 7.
 Methodological Notes - 7.2 Supply Chain - Upstream and Downstream Activities in the Value Chain 302-3 Energy intensity 5.
-Promote the Environmental Features of the Product and the montado - 5.2.
+Promote the Environmental Features of the Product and the montado 5.2.
 Energy Efficiency and Climate Change - 5.2.2.
 Energy Intensity 7.
 Methodological Notes - 7.6.
 Energy Efficiency and Climate Change Energy Intensity and Carbon Intensity 302-4 Reduction of energy consumption 5.
 Promote the Environmental Features of the Product and the montado - 5.2.
 Energy Efficiency and Climate Change - 5.2.2.
-Energy Intensity 302-5 Reductions in energy requirements of products and services 5.
-Promote the Environmental Features of the Product and the montado - 5.2.
+Energy Intensity 302-5 Reductions in energy requirements of products and services S. Promote the Environmental Features of the Product and the montado S.2.
 Energy Efficiency and Climate Change - 5.2.1.
 Energy and 5.2.2.
 Energy Intensity Material Aspect: Gri 303 - Water 2016 Generic Management Approach As product environmental impact management involves the "Water Management and Use" and "Product Quality and Responsibility" topics, these topics are considered material to respond to the GRI Standards 2016.
-For purposes of responding to Generic Management Approach 2016, the following paragraph should be considered: 103 - Manage- ment Approach 2016 1 - The material topics of Corticeira Amorim were based on the comparison of the results from stakeholders consultation with the Company's internal perspective.
+For purposes of responding to Generic Management Approach 2016, the following paragraph should be considered: 103 - Manage- ment Approach 1 - The material topics of Corticeira Amorim were based on the comparison of the results from stakeholders consultation with the Company's internal perspective.
 In direct relation to water, the topic "Product Environmental Impact" was considered a topic with a high materiality (materiality matrix - 1.
 About the Sustainability Report).
-2 - Corticeira Amorim has over the years promoted several initiatives related to product environmental impact (5.
+2016 2 - Corticeira Amorim has over the years promoted several initiatives related to product environmental impact (5.
 Promote the Environmental Features of the Product and the montado).
 3 - Corticeira Amorim performs the measurement and monitoring of the indicators associated with this aspect and reports them in this Report (5.
 Promote the Environmental Features of the Product and the montado - 5.3.
 Product Environmental Impact - 5.3.1.
-Water Management and Use - 5.3.2.
+Water Manage- ment and Use - 5.3.2.
 Product Quality and Responsibility.
 303-1 Water withdrawal by source 5.
 Promote the Environmental Features of the Product and the montado - 5.3.
 Product Environmental Impact - 5.3.1.
 Water Management and Use